 Portugal orders schools, night clubs shut due to coronavirus

-Portugal's government ordered on Thursday to shut down all schools nation-wide starting on Monday to contain the coronavirus epidemic until further evaluation on April 9, Prime Minister Antonio Costa said in a televised address.
+Portugal's government ordered on Thursday to shut down all schools nationwide from next week to contain the coronavirus epidemic, which Prime Minister Antonio Costa labelled a threat to survival in a televised address to the nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)